Chapter Three: Ashore

 The motel room was plain and reminded her vaguely of the 1970’s.
 But her clean and tidy impression was proven correct.
 The room was immaculate and everything was neatly in place.
 Callie sank down on the bed and took off her shoes.
 The bed felt wonderful, firm but with just the right degree of softness.
 She looked at the fluffed up pillows longingly.
 But first things first.

 She tugged out her smartphone and called her aunt.
 “Hi Aunt Phoebe, it’s Callie, I just checked in at the motel….I know I can stay at Mom’s house, Aunt Phoebe, but the motel is fine and….no, I don’t think so, I am so exhausted I just want to fall into bed and never get out of it….okay, great, I’ll meet you for breakfast in the morning,…Sally’s Café, got it.
 Thanks so much, Aunt Phoebe, I’ll see you then….Right, okay, bye now.”
-She hung up, dropped the phone on the bed, and fell back on the bed.
+She hung up, dropped the phone on the bed, and fell back onto the soft mattress.
 Sooo comfortable, she sighed.
 She fell asleep while she was still trying to talk herself into sitting up again.

 Callie woke up late the next morning.
 Sometime in the night she must have shifted so that she was lying on the bed with her legs up and her head on the pillow.
 She sat up slowly, trying to get her thoughts in order.
 Motel room…Ware…Mom…oh, Mom….